bongiozzo/musica_mustdie/output/band_kemet.md

 # Kemet

+Gothic doom-death metal from France

-Дискография
+## Дискография

-"Pieces..."
+### "Pieces..."
 1998, Death Doom

+1 Embers Of Dawn
+ Lovers Gluide Guided By Desire
+ Lovers Collide With Reality
+2 La Fin Du Silence
+3 The Breath Through The Stone
+4 This Eternal Bitterness

-"Dying With Elegance" 2001, Death Doom
+### "Dying With Elegance" 2001, Death Doom

+1. Immaculate
+2. Yours Cowardly
+3. Will You Forgive Me
+4. Like a Musing
+5. Dying With Elegance
+6. Insignificant
+7. Apologia For Suicide
+8. Of Sex and Rage
+9. Mon Dernier Voyage

+Recorded and mixed at All Sounds Studio, Lyon (France) (July 2000/Lyon) by Romain Noiret and Laurent Guillot Mastered by Philippe Tchekemian at Avedis, Lyon (France) Music by Kemet
+Lyrics by Eric Fiorletta
+Additional female vocals by Veronique Hoy
+Artwork by Gilles Langlois and Kemet

+Guillaume B. (Bass)
+Gilles L. (Guitar)
+Eric F.(Vocals)
+Vincent V.M.
+(Guitar)
+Bertrand F. (Drums)

-"The Night Before" 2004, Metal
+### "The Night Before" 2004, Metal

+1. Emilie's Broken Heart (Or The Real Story Of The Plucked Liar)
+2. Sister Sorrow
+3. Short Term God
+4. One Chance Left
+5. Valuable Things
+6. The Lucid Song (Embers Of Dawn - Part II)
+7. Suicide Me
+8. Orchids for Kids

 ## Отношения с другими группами